 What are the analogue tuning frequencies of each TV channel?

-Why do I have digital breakup or analogue snowy pictures?
+Why do I have digital breakup?

 - If your cable signal is passing through your VCR, check that your VCR is powered on.
 If your VCR is no longer required plug your antenna directly into you TV.